 I probably shouldn’t admit to you that this is the 7th raglan I have sewn in the last two weeks.
 But I’ve had the sewing bug.
 You know the feeling, the one where you lock yourself in your sewing room and stay up until the wee hours of the morning creating.
 I keep telling myself “Just one more seam and then I’ll go to bed.”
 Somehow that seam just keeps multiplying and suddenly its 3 am!
 Oops!!
 If I could just convince my kids to take a real nap I wouldn’t have to stay up so dang late.
 Lucky for them, they are really cute.
 Otherwise, I might hold it against them.

 So back to this raglan.
-I found this amazing sweater knit at Michael Levine Fabric while I was visiting the LA Fashion District.
+I found this amazing sweater knit at Michael Levine Fabric while I was visiting the LA Fashion District that I knew would fit perfectly in my fall wardrobe.
 That’s a whole other post in and of itself.
 It was like heaven!
 I just need to convince my husband to move to LA so I can shop there regularly.
 HA!
 Who am I kidding, he would need a second job to support an LA fabric shopping habit.

 The pattern I used for this raglan is Pattern for Pirates Women’s Raglan.
 If you’re hesitant to sew with knit fabrics, this is an awesome pattern to get you started on your knit-fabric journey.
 Trust me you will never go back!
 The directions are very clear and Judy (the patternmaker) does an amazing job of walking you through each step and there are even photographs for each one.
 It really doesn’t get much easier than that!